 |72+||below 2.00 Total Institutional GPA||only with semester reprieve* or by college petition||2.00 or Total Institutional GPA|

 * SEMESTER REPRIEVE: Regardless of the Total Institutional GPA, a student may continue on probation and avoid suspension if the semester point average is 2.50 or greater

 Undergraduate students have the right to appeal their suspension to the petitions committee of the college or school in which they were enrolled when suspended.

 While on Suspension

 You are not alone!
-If you are not ready to discuss your experience or future plans with someone close to you, Academic Success Coaches in the University Advising Center may also be very useful in helping you process through this experience and can help you develop future plans.
+If you are not ready to discuss your experience or future plans with someone close to you, Academic Success Coaches in the University Advising Center may be useful in helping you process this experience and can help you develop future plans.

 When you find out about your suspension, please take some time to reflect on this experience.
 Ask yourself: